-Campus crime statistics for Meridian Technology Center can be found at the US Department of Education, Office of Postsecondary Education (ope.ed.gov/security).
+Below is information on crimes and incidents that occurred during the past three (3) calendar years.
+The data is also available at the US Department of Education, Office of Postsecondary Education (http://ope.ed.gov/security).
 From the home page: